 Auditor Bump’s vision for the Office of the State Auditor is to bring accountability and modernization to state government operations.
 She has helped agencies and programs effectively deliver services with greater transparency and with more efficiency.
 She has also looked out for the most vulnerable by strengthening the social safety net.

-Since taking office, the Auditor has identified more than $1.2 billion in savings, inefficiencies, misspending and fraud—that’s over $175 per Massachusetts resident.
+Since taking office, the Auditor has identified more than $1.3 billion in savings, inefficiencies, misspending and fraud—that’s nearly $190 per Massachusetts resident.

 When Auditor Bump took over the office, it was failing the National State Auditor’s Association peer review standards.
 In two subsequent reviews, it passed with the highest rating.
 Additionally, the office has received multiple national awards for its work, including National State Auditor’s Association’s Excellence in Accountability award.
 Because of the high caliber of the office’s work, Auditor Bump was invited to serve on the Domestic Working Group of the U.S. General Comptroller, who also runs the U.S. Accountability Office.